BreslovTorah.com

 Cherry BlossomsIs the World Lacking… or Not?

 Rav Abba’s message is derived from the words of the brachah itself: “…Whose world lacks nothing.”
-How can we say this, when in the blessing “borei nefashos” said after eating, we thank Hashem for fulfilling the lack in His living creatures.
+How can we say this, when in the blessing “borei nefashos” said after eating, we thank HaShem for fulfilling the lack in His living creatures?
 This seems like a contradiction: is there a lack or isn’t there?

-Believing in Hashem only in thought is not enough.
+Believing in HaShem only in thought is not enough.

-If we don’t experience Hashem’s Presence through our physical senses, we’re still in exile.
+If we don’t experience HaShem’s Presence through our physical senses, we’re still in exile.
 To draw closer to Him, we vocalize Torah study, we pray, and we say blessings.
 Our voice is the bridge between the spiritual and the physical world.

 “They shall inherit the Land forever; the branch of My planting, the work of My hands, in which I glory.”
 (Yishaya 60:21) The surge of new life in nature reassures us that ultimately nothing is lacking in our world, and in our lives.

-Apple BlossomEach one of us has been “planted” by Hashem in the best circumstances for our soul to reach a feeling of closeness to Him.
+Apple BlossomEach one of us has been “planted” by HaShem in the best circumstances for our soul to reach a feeling of closeness to Him.
 When we perceive His miracles of life and renewal “right in our own backyard” the darkness of exile recedes.

 (c) 2017 by S.Y.
 Wurtzel, www.BreslovTorah.com